Stedi-Demos/bootstrap-archived/README.md

 ## Testing the workflows

 ### Inbound EDI
-The `inbound-edi` function will be invoked automatically when files are written to the SFTP bucket.
+New files in the SFTP bucket automatically invoke the `inbound-edi` function.

-1. Using the [Buckets UI](https://www.stedi.com/app/buckets) navigate to the `inbound` directory for your trading partner: `<SFTP_BUCKET_NAME>/trading_partners/ANOTHERMERCH/inbound`
+1. Go to the [Buckets UI](https://www.stedi.com/app/buckets) and navigate to the `inbound` directory for your trading partner: `<SFTP_BUCKET_NAME>/trading_partners/ANOTHERMERCH/inbound`

 2. Upload the [input X12 5010 855 EDI](src/resources/X12/5010/855/inbound.edi) document to this directory. (_note_: if you upload the document to any directory not named `inbound`, it will be intentionally ignored by the `inbound-edi`).